Ronnie Fieg: The Owner of Kith and His Story

 The Birth of Kith

-Kith comes from the Middle English phrase “kith and kin” or “friends and family.”
-Fieg chose this name because he wanted to create a community.
-In a 2017 interview with Complex, he talked about how he doesn’t want Kith to become big.
-He says, “If we can afford to be bigger than we are, we don’t want to be” and how “some things aren’t meant to scale.”
-By keeping the brand small, he can keep it to “Just Us,” which was Kith’s unofficial motto when the company first launched.
+Kith is derived from the Middle English phrase “kith and kin” or “friends and family.”
+Fieg selected this name as part of his desire to establish a community.
+During a 2017 interview with Complex, Fieg stated that he does not wish Kith to become a large company.
+By keeping the brand small, he can keep it to “Just Us,” which was Kith’s unofficial motto when it first launched: “If we can afford to be bigger than we are, we don’t want to be” and “some things aren’t meant to scale.”
 Fieg defines “us” as “a small group of my friends who just, you know, liked the same stuff… more of like a crew thing.”

-At first, Kith was just shoes, both ones Fieg designed and ones from other brands.
-It didn’t expand into apparel until 2012 with a single pair of pants.
-Fieg got gifted a pair of cargo pants from the brand Scotch & Soda.
-He took the pants to his tailor to be tapered using ankle zips and elasticized cuffs.
-In making the pants fitted to the calves and ankles, shoes could be easily shown off instead of hiding under pant legs.
-Even though the aim with the pants was to show off his shoes, Fieg got compliments on his pants more than his shoes.
+Kith initially offered solely shoes, both those designed by Fieg and others.
+It did not extend to apparel until 2012 when a single pair of cargo pants from Scotch & Soda was given to Fieg.
+When the pants were tapered using ankle zips and elasticized cuffs, the shoes could be easily shown off instead of hiding under the pants.
+In making the pants fitted to the calves and ankles, shoes could easily be shown off instead of being hidden under the pant legs.
+Although Fieg intended to show off his shoes with the pants, he received more compliments for his pants than for the shoes.
 He was inspired to create pants in the same style to sell in the store just to see what would happen.
-After making batches of 12, 24, 100, 1000, they all kept selling out immediately.
-He didn’t even name the pants until he made the batch of 100.
-He named them the Mercer pant and made them a twill jogger.
-The immediate success of the Mercer pant really confused Fieg because Kith didn’t sell clothes.
-They were the only pair of pants in the entire store among all the shoes.
+The pants kept selling out immediately after he made batches of 12, 24, 100 and 1000.
+He did not even name the pants until the 100-piece batch was made.
+The pants were modelled after the Mercer pants and were made from twill.
+Because Kith did not sell clothing, the immediate success of the Mercer pant puzzled Fieg, as the pants were the only pants in the entire store among all the shoes.
 Fieg made the pants because he wanted them for himself.
-Turns out, everyone else wanted them too.
-At this point, Kith was still a store and not a whole brand.
-Once Kith fully expanded into a retail fashion establishment with a variety of products, weekly drops, collaborations, and multiple locations, Kith officially became a brand.
+At this point, Kith was still a store and not a brand as a whole.
+Following Kith’s full expansion into a retail fashion establishment with a variety of products, weekly drops, collaborations, and multiple locations, the brand was officially launched.

-When hearing the stories of many other business owners, they usually don’t expect that they are going to open a business in a particular industry.
-Fieg is different because he knew what he wanted ever since he was a kid and used his passion to get him to where he wanted to be and is today.
-This is evident in the fact that he started off as just a kid from Queens who got fun of for his New Balances to collaborating with New Balance and hundreds of other brands and having an entire brand that he considers “an extension of himself.”
-Fieg believes that “If you’re passionate enough about anything, you can make anything happen…literally anything happen.”
+The majority of business owners do not expect to open a business in a particular industry when they hear the stories of many others.
+The uniqueness of Fieg is that he has always known what he wants and has used his passion to reach where he is now and where he wants to be.
+As a result, he has been able to go from being a kid from Queens who was ridiculed for his New Balances to collaborating with New Balance and hundreds of other brands.
+He has created an exciting brand that he considers “an extension of himself.”
+Fieg believes that “If you’re passionate enough about anything, you can make anything happen… anything happens.”